percona/pmm/docs/concepts/services-mongodb.md

 in your `mongod` configuration.
 When started without profiling enabled, Query Analytics displays the following warning:

+!!! note

-**NOTE**: **A warning message is displayed when profiling is not enabled**
+    **A warning message is displayed when profiling is not enabled**

     It is required that profiling of the monitored MongoDB databases be enabled, however profiling is not enabled by default because it may reduce the performance of your MongoDB server.

 ### Enabling Profiling on Command Line